-Let us share one invaluable lesson we have learned the hard way: even “mandatory” projects have options (“mandatory” projects are required to be done, maybe by law, or maybe by your CEO).
-Often, people will say, “We don’t need to do a business case, we have to do this project because….”
-The truth we have unearthed is that there are multiple ways to meet the mandatory requirements.
-For example, if the requirement was to provide an efficient mode of transport, then we could meet it with a motorcycle or a sport utility vehicle (SUV).
-But what are the tradeoffs between these two options?
-Even though we may “have to do it,” planning and analysis are still needed; these are accomplished effectively by producing a business case.
+Let us share one invaluable lesson we have learned the hard way: Even “mandatory” projects have options. (“Mandatory” projects are required to be done, perhaps by law or perhaps by your CEO.)
+Often people will say, “We don’t need to do a business case, we have to do this project because . . .”
+The truth we have unearthed is that there are multiple ways to meet mandatory requirements.
+For example, if the requirement is to provide an efficient mode of transport, we could meet it with a motorcycle or a sport utility vehicle.
+But what are the trade-offs between these two options?
+Even though we may have to do it, planning and analysis are still needed; these are accomplished effectively by producing a business case.
 In addition, a business case coupled with project plans enables scenario and option analysis to aid in the decision-making process.
 One of the best definitions we’ve found for a business case is:

-“A business case is a decision support and planning tool that projects the likely financial results and other business consequences of an action” (Schmidt, 2002).
+A business case is a decision support and planning tool that projects the likely financial results and other business consequences of an action.
+(Schmidt, 2002[AU: provide page for definition; also, note that this is format that should be used for source notes in text.
+Please adjust throughout volume])

 In particular, note the last part of the definition.
-A true business case looks at more than just “the numbers.”
+A true business case looks at more than just the numbers.
 It includes financial, strategic, commercial, industrial, or professional outcomes of the project under consideration.
-Ideally, the business case should have more than one option from which to select, including the “do nothing” or “business as usual” option.
-The decision about the project needs to be made by those people with responsibility, accountability, and authority for the resources to be allocated (e.g., people, tools, machines, computers, facilities) to achieve the desired outcome.
-For now, that’s enough about the first of the five key questions.
-There will be more later, don’t worry!
-If you can’t wait to learn more about business cases and making good project investment decisions, feel free to go straight to Chapters 3, 8 and 10.
-So, on to the second question:
+Ideally, the business case should have more than one option from which to select, including the do-nothing, or business-as-usual, option.
+The decision about the project needs to be made by those people with responsibility, accountability, and authority for the resources to be allocated (e.g., people, tools, machines, computers, facilities) to achieve the desired outcome..[AU: meaning is unclear, as you haven’t mentioned these questions.
+What is this first question?]
+If you can’t wait to learn more about business cases and making good project investment decisions, feel free to go straight to Chapters 3, 8, and 10.
+A Key question around business cases is:

-“Are we optimizing our capacity?”
+Are we optimizing our capacity?

-This question puts into fancy words a simple concept: are we using our limited money, time, equipment, material, and skilled people to get the biggest bang for the buck?
+This question puts into fancy words a simple concept: Are we using our limited money, time, equipment, material, and skilled people to get the biggest bang for the buck?
 Capacity optimization can also be called portfolio resource optimization.
 There are two key principles to understand here:

-Optimizing resources is about balancing the demand for resources with the supply.
+1. Optimizing resources is about balancing the demand for resources with the supply.